Dee68/pp5/README.md

 - An easy to navigate website with clear purpose
 - Provide users with products that meet their expectations
 - Allow users to view, read and comment on articles that may help or interest them.
+- Allow users to give their review on any product.
+- Allow users to add products to a wishlis of theirs.
 - To provide users with insights or tips on  machine maintenance and tips to choose the right fabrics for clothing.
 - Allow users to checkout quickly and easily
 - To allow users to create a profile to view past orders and update profile information